marinegor/MDAnalysis.github.io/_posts/2024-01-18-gsoc2023_marinegor.md

  - `_setup_computation_groups()`: split frames into multiple parts for separate analysis
  - `_compute()`: run `_single_frame` on a list of frames, but without running `_conclude`
  - `_get_aggregator()`: get an object to aggregate the run results with, making them compatible with subsequent `_conclude`
- - class property `available_backends()`: get list of `str` values that describe available backends for a given subclass
+ - class property `supported_backends()`: get tuple of `str` values that describe available backends for a given subclass

-I've also added `ParallelExecutor` and `ResultsGroup` classes that abstract away parallel execution and results aggregation, respectively.
+I've also added `BackendBase` and `ResultsGroup` classes that abstract away parallel execution and results aggregation, respectively.
 And finally, I added `multiprocessing` and `dask` backends that reportedly speed up the analysis!

 ## The current state
 Currently, changes to the `AnalysisBase` are almost finalized.
 One thing that holds it back is some CI/CD issues causing tests to timeout, but all `AnalysisBase`-related tests run both locally and on CI/CD system.